Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

-**The Azure Health Data & AI Blueprint offers a turn-key deployment of Azure PaaS to solutions to successfully collect, store, analyze, visualize, and interact with health data while being able to meet compliance requirements.
+**The Azure Health Data & AI Blueprint offers a turn-key deployment of an Azure PaaS solution to securely ingest, store, analyze, and interact with health data while being able to meet industry compliance requirements.
 The blueprint helps accelerate cloud adoption and utilization for customers with data that is regulated.**

-The Azure Health Data & AI Blueprint provides tools and guidance to help deploy a more secure, HIPAA, and HITRUST ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, visualizing and working with personal and non-personal medical records in a more secure, multi-tier cloud environment deployed as an end-to-end solution.
+The Azure Health Data & AI Blueprint provides tools and guidance to help deploy a secure, HIPAA, and HITRUST ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing and interacting with personal and non-personal medical records in a secure, multi-tier cloud environment, deployed as an end-to-end solution.
 It showcases a common reference architecture and is designed to simplify adoption of Microsoft Azure.
 This provided architecture illustrates an end-to-end solution to meet the needs of organizations seeking a